MileHacker Logo

 • Cook meals from supermarket groceries; rely on picnics and bakeries.

-• Focus on free attractions like beaches, Old Town, and scenic walks.
+• Concentrate on no-cost sights like beaches, Old Town, and scenic walks.

 Maximize your savings with smart travel choices.